-- If you qualify for a Cal Grant or have financial need, you may receive a fee waiver - Completing the FAFSA is recommended, to qualify for federal and more state aid
+- If you qualify for a Cal Grant or have financial need, you may receive a fee waiver - Completing the FAFSA is recommended, regardless of the type of CCC Fee Waiver, to qualify for federal and more state aid

-Except for students working toward teacher certification.
-Indicates California Dream Act Students are eligible.
+[†]Except for students working toward teacher certification. ^{}Indicates California Dream Act Students are eligible.